-Try this simple oven baked salt and pepper squid as a light lunch or as an appetiser when entertaining.
+Try this simple oven-baked salt and pepper squid as a light lunch or as an appetiser when entertaining.
+This baked calamari means no deep-frying, making it a healthier option for you to enjoy.

 OVEN BAKED SALT & PEPPER SQUID